Lukas Gage: ‘I’m not broken. I’m not a liability. I’m just wired differently’

 In 2024, Gage appeared on Andy Cohen’s US talk show and described his short-lived marriage to hairstylist Chris Appleton in 2023 as “a manic episode” – it seemed a joke at the time, but his book confirms it to be more or less true.
 They loved one another, but moved far too fast.
 They had met, gotten engaged, married, and announced their separation all in the space of nine months.

 He stops, and restarts his thoughts.
 “I don’t know what I’m trying to say,” he whispers.
-We sit in silence for a second.
 “On some level, I just didn’t want to be closeted anymore.
 But the way I went about it was very polarising.
 I’ve learnt that it’s so much more beneficial to not have as much of your personal life out there.
 It’s better to have that mystery.”

 We sit in silence.